If you intend to work your way through this article, go here for the version-controlled source.

 }

-There’s a lot of text in there.
-You can simplify it, as I have here, by following a few common conventions like always naming your virtual environment folder venv
+There’s a lot of text there.
+I have simplified it by following a few conventions like always naming my virtual environment folder .venv and my main Python file main.py.

-.
 Whatever you do, it’s going to be a lot of text.
-If you look at the second configuration, “run main.py”, you’ll see a simple example of how you might edit your .vimspector.json
+If you look at the second configuration, “run main.py”, you’ll see a simple example of how you might edit your .vimspector.json.
+The value …

 … should be the path to a main project file.
 You can get deep into configuration.
 Start at puremourning/vimspector and read the documentation when you’re ready.
 For now, you can go a long way just by editing the configuration I’ve provided.